 The Coastal Program is one of the U.S. Fish and Wildlife Service’s most effective resources for restoring and protecting fish and wildlife habitat on public and privately-owned lands.
 We play an important role in promoting the Service’s mission and priorities, delivering landscape-scale...

 The Partners for Fish and Wildlife Program provides free technical and financial assistance to landowners, managers, tribes, corporations, schools and nonprofits interested in improving wildlife habitat on their land.
-Since 1987, we have helped more than 60,000 landowners restore more than 7...
+Since 1987, we have helped more than 30,000 landowners to complete more than 50,...